Q. What causes hearing loss?

 You can use this checklist from the National Institute on Deafness and Other Communication Disorders to help monitor a baby’s progress as he or she grows.
 Show the checklist to the child’s doctor and begin or continue the discussion about hearing loss.

 Ménière’s disease affects the inner ear and vestibular system, which is the system that helps you maintain your balance.
-It causes the part of the cochlea called the organ of Corti to become swollen, leading to hearing loss that may come and go over time.
+It causes fluid build-up in the inner ear and the part of the cochlea called the organ of Corti to become swollen, leading to possible symptoms of fullness, dizziness, and fluctuating hearing loss.

 Approximately 615,000 individuals have been diagnosed with Ménière's disease in the United States.
 Another 45,500 are newly diagnosed each year.